Arc-Data/arc-data.github.io/README.md

 - 🔭 I’m currently working on our Itinerary Recommender Project.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I dream of being able to live in Japan
+- ⚡ Fun fact: Also working on my Japanese language studies in my free time.